Certified Wildlife Habitat: A Science-Backed Yard Checklist to Start Today

 Is this the same as a butterfly garden certification?

 No, but they complement each other.
-A butterfly garden focuses on host and nectar plants, while wildlife habitat certification supports broader biodiversity.
+A butterfly garden focuses on host and nectar plants, while wildlife habitat certification supports broader biodiversity, including birds, amphibians, shelter, and places to raise young.

 Will my yard look “wild”?